All Episodes

 Here's the New York Times four years later promising to find out who he is.

-And then after they find out who he is, they're gonna tell us.
+And then after they find out who he is, they're going to tell us.

-And after telling us, then they assure us that they're gonna be honest.
+And after telling us, then they assure us that they're going to be honest and they're going to be brave.

 Yeah, we wouldn't have noticed that if they hadn't told us, right?